HonkingGoose/git-gosling/docs/advanced_topics/use_git_bisect_to_find_bugs.md

 ## What is Git bisect?

-Say your project has a bug, but it was working fine before.
+Your project used to work fine, but now it has a bug.
 Now you need to find out which commit caused this bug.
 You can use `git bisect` to find the exact commit that introduced the bug.

-## What is the basic process
+## The basic process

 When you start `git bisect` you'll have to tell Git which commit is bad, and which commit is good.
 Git will then run a binary search, to find the exact commit that introduced the bug.

-On each commit in the binary search, `git bisect` will ask you: is this commit good or bad?
+On each commit in the binary search, `git bisect` will ask you if the commit is good or bad.
 Depending on your answer `git bisect` will continue searching, or tell you that it found the bad commit.

 ## How to use git bisect